javag97/design/content/posts/2018-09-10/index.md

 <!-- end -->

+Our app's vision is to promote the celebration of culture and spirit of artistry.
+We want to connect travelers to local art in an effort to make our world more aware of other's culture.

 # Role
 I designed an impactful mobile app experience from start to finish.
-This was a personal project.
+This was a school project.

 ## Collaborators
 [Anna Shambaugh](https://www.linkedin.com/in/anna-shambaugh/?lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_top%3BDHyLxgxGQlKAmE3smEDQJw%3D%3D&licu=urn%3Ali%3Acontrol%3Ad_flagship3_search_srp_top-search_srp_result&lici=hEqIYOcPSP%2Bx23GMhJUXaQ%3D%3D) - UX Design